Malaysia Federal Route 3152

-Batu Gajah Bypass or Jalan Bemban (Perak state route A108) is a highway bypass in Batu Gajah, Perak, Malaysia.
+Federal Route 3152, Batu Gajah Bypass or Jalan Bemban, (Formerly Perak State Route A108) is a highway bypass in Batu Gajah, Perak, Malaysia.
 It is a Short Bypass that Connects Kampung Changkat in Siputeh town, and ends in Kampung Batu Dua.
 There is a Junction Along the way That connects Jalan Besar which leads to the Main Town of Batu Gajah, and Jalan Tanjung Tualang.
 Its also Usually used as a Shortcut To The Town of Pusing, Instead of going along the Federal Route Via Batu Gajah.